rootiest/rootiest-nvim/README.md

 - Detects SSH sessions and disables certain plugins for speed and compatibility
 - ToggleTerm, fzf, telescope, neotree, etc. for quick access to files and terminal
 - LSP support for many languages and automatic setup for many more
+- Remotely spawn a neovim instance over ssh, in a container, or from a git repo
+- Dashboard logo adjusts to the size of the window

 ## Credits